petrayang2002/InterStatHub/Mediation.md

 2. Estimate the relationship between the independent variable on the mediator

-Path “a” must be significantly different from 0 -- there is a significant relationship between MV on IV.
+   Path “a” must be significantly different from 0

 4. Estimate the relationship between the mediator on the dependent variable controlling for the independent variable

-Path “b” must be significantly different from 0 -- the mediator can lead to changes in the dependent variable
+   Path “b” must be significantly different from 0

 6. Estimate the relationship between the independent variable on the dependent variable controlling for the mediator

+   Path “c'” must be significantly different from 0

 **Full mediation**: If the relationship between IV on DV is not significant in the mediation model, MV fully mediates between IV and DV

 **Partial mediation**:  If the relationship between IV on DV is still significant in the mediation model, but in a smaller magnitude, MV partially mediates between IV and DV.